At the beginning of William Faulkner’s Absalom, Absalom! we are told that the sparrows were coming and going in a random gust.

 So, Hera, mother-goddess of the past has a name that means: to throttle…to choke, or strangle.
 Why?
 Her totemic animal par-excellence is the sphinx who of course, asks three questions and if the challenger can not answer them, is choked to death.

 But why choke?
 Why strangulation?
 Why so many snakes in and with women?
-Medusa, and Eve and cults of snakes and Apollo strangling the python…because umbilical strangulation utterly confounded and traumatized the ancient mind.
+Medusa, and Eve and cults of snakes and Apollo strangling the python?
+Because umbilical strangulation utterly confounded and traumatized the ancient mind.
 And the need for an explanation – any explanation – produced an answer in keeping with what was then believed to be true and make sense.
 Women, it was believed, contained snakes.Women were snakes.
-Failing to observe rituals could and often led to the turning into stone (still-born or stone cold dead on arrival) of newborns who died for the original sin that predated their birth and was committed by the parents who had violated a taboo which, à priori, must have been committed because the strangulation would not have occurred if the rituals had been properly observed to begin with.
-In other words, if she’s a witch she will float.
+Failing to observe rituals could and often led to the turning into stone (still-born or stone cold dead on arrival) of newborns who died for the original sin that predated their birth, and was committed by the parents who had violated a taboo which, à priori-tautologically, must have been committed because the strangulation would not have occurred if the rituals had been properly observed to begin with.
+In other words, if she’s a witch she will float; a tautology in search of a tautological answer to a tautological question.

 Thus, the very earth was itself a fulcrum of incestuous interwoven catechisms that could not be avoided but were often violated resulting in inescapable catastrophes.